 The Church of St. Josaphat became the Cathedral on March 3, 1948.
 On that date, the Ukrainian Edmonton Eparchy was formed.
 Bishop Neil was installed bishop on April 13 of that year.
 A large banquet on June 21, 1948, marked the event at the MacDonald Hotel.

 In 1949 Rev. Sebastian Shewchuk became pastor of St. Josaphat.
-The painting of the interior of the cathedral was begun during his pastorate in 1950 and was finished under his successor, Rev. Boniface Sloboda, OSBM.
-During that time nine priests lived in the parish residence.
+The painting of the interior of the cathedral began during his pastorate in 1950 and finished under his successor, Rev. Boniface Sloboda, OSBM.
+During that time, nine priests lived in the parish residence.
 One of the priests, Rev. Josaphat Skwarok was the grandson of the first parishioners of this parish.
-He served as an altar boy in St. Josaphat parish and later became a priest and worked as secretary to the bishop Neil for over 30 years, and later became the director of religious education in the Catholic School System of Edmonton, as the bishop’s representative.
+He served as an altar boy in St. Josaphat parish and later became a priest and worked as secretary to the bishop Neil for over 30 years, and later became the Director of Religious Education in the Catholic School System of Edmonton, as the bishop’s representative.

 After World War II an influx of settlers came to Edmonton, many of whom had higher education and were more nationally conscious.
 It also brought in many married priests with families.
 New organizations were introduced into the church community, among them were two new youth organizations, Plast and SUM.
 Many of the new organizations shared the rooms in the basement of the church.

-In 1949 a Ukrainian day care center was organized for children of the new immigrants with the help of Professor Nicholas Kowaluk.
-The first “Sadochok” or children’s day care was officially opened for service on September 7, 1949, in the church basement.
+On September 7, 1949, a Ukrainian day care center, also known as a “Sadochuk” was organized for children of the new immigrants with the help of Professor Nicholas Kowalukin the church basement.
 Mrs. Nadine Romankiw prepared food for the children and taught the children Ukrainian games and songs.
 The children performed in various concerts.
-This Sadochok continued for four more years of operation.
+The Sadochok continued for four more years of operation.

-Since Sacred Heart School was adjacent to St Josaphat Cathedral, the Ukrainian pupils could benefit from frequent religious services in the church.
-In early 1950, most Ukrainian children who attended Sacred Heart became “Children of Mary”.
-Over 100 children attended the monthly afternoon services devoted to the Sacred Heart of Jesus.
-Many children also attended daily on May devotions.
-In the 1950s under Father Josaphat Skwarok, there were close to 40 altar boys from the school.
-Sister Servants helped in the church, taught Ukrainian catechism and Ukrainian language and literature at Sacred Heart School from grades one to six.
+In the 1905s, the Ukrainian pupils of Sacred Heart School, which was adjacent to St. Josaphat Cathedral, benefited from frequent religious services in the cathedral.
+Most of these Ukrainian children became “Children of Mary”.
+Over 100 children attended the monthly afternoon services devoted to the Sacred Heart of Jesus and many also attended daily during May for devotions.
+Under Father Josaphat Skwarok, there were close to 40 altar boys from the school.
+In addition, the Sister Servants helped in the church, taught Ukrainian catechism and Ukrainian language and literature at Sacred Heart School from grades one to six.
 Among those sisters, Sister Modesta devoted many years to teaching pupils.
 Also, Sisters Valerie, Borysa, Theophania, Photynia, Josepha, Nathaneil, Jusintha, Rosa helped in the church and in teaching.

 The spiritual father and founder of the Ukrainian Catholic community in Edmonton, and at the same time one of the most outstanding of the Basilian missionaries in Canada, was Rev. Sozont Stephan Dydyk, who dedicated over forty years of his industrious life to the Ukrainian settlers in Canada.
 He died on December 19, 1950, and was buried in the Basilian cemetery in Chicago.